splunk/ponydocs/INSTALL.md

 1. Set `$wgLogo` to the PonyDocs logo if you like!
 2. Modify your `$wgGroupPermissions` to add PonyDoc's additional permissions to your existing groups.
-	* These permissions are named are branchtopic, branchmanual, inherit, viewall.
+	* These permissions are named are branchTopic, branchmanual, inherit, viewall.
 	* You can also create new groups for your permissions.
 	* Review [Manual:User_rights](http://www.mediawiki.org/wiki/Manual:User_rights) for more information.
 3. Make sure to define $wgArticlePath (some MediaWiki instances do not have this property defined.)